divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 1. Start by signing in to AWS (https://signin.aws.amazon.com/)  using the root user credentials.

+Note: Must need a setup an AWS account: user information, email and need a valid credit card.

 2. Navigate to the EC2 Management Console (Services > Compute > EC2) and click the “Launch Instance” button.

 <img width="958" alt="imagen" src="https://user-images.githubusercontent.com/17050990/155895061-02105b21-be89-4e07-89b2-ef32dacfc5e7.png">